ceotjoe/SilverTimer_PWA/README.md

 Please ensure your changes are tested locally before submitting.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
-(Note: Add a LICENSE file if you choose this license.)
+See the `LICENSE` file for details.

 ## Acknowledgments
 - Built with HTML, CSS, and JavaScript.